dsc-courses/dsc80-2022-sp/project3.md

 >
 > Members of Congress must report periodic reports of their asset transactions.
 This website is purely for an informative purpose and aid in transparency.
 >
-> This site does not manipluate or censor any of the information from the original source.
+> This site does not manipulate or censor any of the information from the original source.
 All data is transcribed by our community of contributors, which you can join for free by going to our transcription tool.
 Our moderation team takes great care in ensuring the accuracy of the information.
 >
 > This site is built and maintained by Timothy Carambat and supported with our contributors.

-Some interesting questions to consider for this data set include:
+### Sample Questions

 - Is there a difference in stock trading behavior between political parties?
 For example:
     - does one party trade more often?